chowdaryanjali387-pixel/Hotel-Management-System/README.md

 *REAL-TIME PROJECT

-## IN OOUR COLLEGE AS A PART OF REAL-TIME PROJECT I HAVE CREATED A HOTEL MANAGEMENT SYSTEM.I HAVE USED SOME ONLINE TUTORIALS FOR IDEA BUILD UP.I HAVE USED SOFTWARES LIKE : Operating system:windows 10/11 , python 3.x , mysql database , tkinter library,  pillow library , tkcalendar .
+## IN OUR COLLEGE AS A PART OF REAL-TIME PROJECT I HAVE CREATED A HOTEL MANAGEMENT SYSTEM.I HAVE USED SOME ONLINE TUTORIALS FOR IDEA BUILD UP.I HAVE USED SOFTWARES LIKE : Operating system:windows 10/11 , python 3.x , mysql database , tkinter library,  pillow library , tkcalendar .